 Props must be secured to a costume or held in a manner in such that they do not endanger or entangle others.
 Be aware that the convention may become quite crowded and take appropriate precautions.

-You may not point at a person or brandish the weapon in a threatening manner outside of posed photos.
+Do not point at a person or brandish the prop in a threatening manner outside of posed photos.

 Chains and ropes are limited to 3ft in length if they are uncoiled or used to attach to prop weapons ( example: kusarigama, morningstars).They cannot hang in such a manner as to pose an entanglement or trip hazard.
 They cannot be swung and must be under control at all times.
 Ropes/chains completely integrated into clothing or coiled into bundles (not hanging loosely) are not limited to 3 feet.